-Graduate Record Examination (GRE) is a standardized exam for admission into Masters and Ph.D. programs in sciences, arts, and business in the United States, UK, Canada, and other countries.
-The GRE is created by the Educational Testing Service or ETS that administers tests not only in the US but also in 180 countries across the globe.
+Graduate Record Examination (GRE) is a standardized exam for admission into Master’s and Ph.D. programs in sciences, arts, and business in the United States, UK, Canada, and other countries.
+The GRE is created by the Educational Testing Service or ETS which administers tests not only in the US but also in 180 countries across the globe.

 Here’s a snapshot of the GRE General Test: